hackermd/commander/README.md

 #### iTerm2 Settings

-A different background color, which matches the background color of my Vim windows:
+Use a different background color to match the background of Vim windows:

     Preferences > Profiles > Colors > Background
     `242424` RGB Hex